naddeok96/AsynchronousSuccessiveHalvingAlgorithm/README.md

 python example/run_california_housing_sweep.py
 ```
 The script caches the dataset under `example/outputs/data/` and writes all sweep artefacts to `example/outputs/`.
 Re-running the command automatically overwrites the previous outputs for a clean slate.

+If you're launching long sweeps, start a `tmux` session (for example, `tmux new -s asha`) so the run continues even if your SSH connection drops.

 ## Extending Beyond The Example
 To adapt ASHA to a new project: